How to store homemade pasta

 How long will fresh vacuum-packed pasta keep?

 It depends on the machine you are using.
 A good vacuum machine allows you to keep fresh pasta under a vacuum for 10 to 12 days.
 The fresh egg pasta as for them will keep for 8 to 9 days.

-If you have any doubts about which vacuum machine to use, the next machine is the one I personally use “ the Food Saver V2860-I ”, which you can get on Amazon!
+If you have any doubts about which vacuum machine to use, the next machine is the one I use “ the Food Saver V2860-I ”, which you can get on Amazon!
 It is very efficient and powerful and has an excellent value for money.
-When choosing a vacuum machine it is important that the suction pressure is at least -0.6 bar for a successful result.
+When choosing a vacuum machine the suction pressure must be at least -0.6 bar for a successful result.

 Storing raw fresh pasta in a freezer